The Jim Morris Continuing Education Fund

 - Upon receipt of these items, funds will be disbursed.

-7. NEFLIN Award a maximum of $500 per applicant for out-of-state travel and up to $250 for in-state travel.
+- NEFLIN will award a maximum of $500 per applicant for out-of-state travel and up to $250 for in-state travel.
 A maximum of $500 will be awarded per applicant each calendar year.

 NOTE: The Jim Morris Fund cannot be used towards membership dues for any professional organization.

 The JMCEF is supported by an annual NEFLIN Silent Auction and donations.
-To make a donation to the JMCEF, click on DONATE button.
+To learn more about making a donation to the JMCEF, please email: firstname.lastname@example.org

 After making a donation you will be sent a letter that states NEFLIN is a 501(c)3 nonprofit and your donation may qualify as a charitable deduction for federal income tax purposes.